Bluebeard (1951 film)

-Bluebeard (Blaubart) is a 1951 black comedy film directed by Christian-Jaque and starring Hans Albers, Cécile Aubry and Fritz Kortner.
-Based on the fairy tale Bluebeard by Charles Perrault, it was a co-production between West Germany, France and Switzerland.
-It was made using the Gevacolor process.
-A separate French-language version, Barbe-Bleue, was also made.
+Bluebeard (German: Blaubart) is a 1951 black comedy film directed by Christian-Jaque and starring Hans Albers, Cécile Aubry and Fritz Kortner.
+Based on Charles Perrault’s fairy tale Bluebeard, it was a co-production between France, Switzerland and West Germany.
+The film reworks the tale in comic form.
+It was made in separate German- and French-language versions, with the French version released as Barbe-Bleue.